-You can use the software in the following sub-folders: KEYBOARD, CD-ROM, MOUSE: These three folders have drivers for accessories manufactured by BTC.
+You can use the software in the following sub-folders:

+KEYBOARD, CD-ROM, MOUSE: These three folders have drivers for accessories manufactured by BTC.
 Some system assemblers ship these accessories with complete systems based on this mainboard.

+VIA Folder

-VIA Folder Wir e setup program supports to register VIA chipset's function in indows 95/98.
-IDE: IDE Bus master drivers for WIN95/98/NT IRQ: This driver is for Windows 95/98.
-This driver solves some issues regarding the IRQ assignment of PCI Devices.
-Registry: This driver can register VIA chipset's function.
-USB_UPDATE: This driver updates Windows 95 to support USB.
-VxD: The VxD driver provides support for an AGP graphics adapter MS7102C Folder You a can use the software in the following sub-folders: AUDIO, MODEM: These folders are empty.
-A readme file directs you to alternate location with the required software.
-MONITOR: Hardware monitoring software for Windows 95/98, and Windows NT4.0/5.0
+The setup program supports to register VIA chipset's function in Windows 95/98.

+- □ IDE : IDE Bus master drivers for WIN95/98/NT - □ IRQ: This driver is for Windows 95/98.
+This driver solves some issues regarding the IRQ assignment of PCI Devices. - Registry: This driver can register VIA chipset's function. - USB UPDATE: This driver updates Windows 95 to support USB. - VxD: The VxD driver provides support for an AGP graphics adapter.